There are so many beautiful promises surrounding this one simple change you’re expected to make.

 Even if it feels like a drag to follow up on, keep doing what you need to do.
 You will fail.
 And that’s okay.
 Quitting is not.
 Try.
 Fail.
 And try again tomorrow.

-"Back in 2015, after recovering from a toxic project, I finally understood that I need help with organizing my life and time.
+"Back in 2015, after recovering from a toxic approach toward work, I finally understood that I need help with organizing my life and time.
 I started brain dumping to free my mind of too much of information.
 Soon after that I started crafting a planner to keep track of progress, while also talking about this progress with friends whom I asked to use the same planner.
 It was so much easier to see that others struggles are similar to mine.
 It felt I was human after all, and I am not alone.
 I was terrible at planning at first, BUT, I got better and better every month, just by purging the to do list from unnecessary tasks, and by removing toxic habits (still working on this), and toxic relations from my life."

 How to Take Action